osmcode/osmium-tool/man/osmium-apply-changes.md

 Merges the content of all OSM change files and applies those changes to the OSM data file.

-Objects in change files will be sorted by type, ID, and version, so it doesn't matter in what order the change files are given or in what order they contain the data.
+Objects in the data file must be sorted by type, ID, and version.
+Objects in change files need not be sorted, so it doesn't matter in what order the change files are given or in what order they contain the data.

 # OPTIONS